actions/stale/README.md

 If unset (or an empty string), this option will not alter the stale workflow.

-If you wish to only check that the issues or the pull requests contain all these label(s), use instead [only-labels](#only-labels).
+If you wish to only check that the issues or the pull requests contain all these label(s), use instead [only-issue-labels](#only-issue-labels).

 Default value: unset